mhanyc/codingmental/content/articles/cockroachdb-talk.md

 These are the problems that drove the evolution of the "NoSQL" ecosystem.
-[DynamoDB](https://aws.amazon.com/dynamodb/) from Amazon (and databases based its ideas like [Riak](http://basho.com/products/)), [BigTable](https://cloud.google.com/bigtable/) at Google, [Cassandra](http://cassandra.apache.org/),
+[DynamoDB](https://aws.amazon.com/dynamodb/) from Amazon (and databases based on its ideas like [Riak](http://basho.com/products/)), [BigTable](https://cloud.google.com/bigtable/) at Google, [Cassandra](http://cassandra.apache.org/),